Takiro/easy-romfilter/README.md

 `rom_folder_path` is a relative or absolute path to your previous library.
 `output_directory` is a relative or absolute path to the directory where the filtered library should be copied to.
 If the directory does not exist already it will be created.

-These tree arguments are the only requierd ones.
+These tree arguments are the only required ones.

 #### Other Options